 A job safety analysis (JSA) is used to identify potential hazards on a worksite to protect employees from possible injury or even death.
 A JSA provides insight into what risks are associated with a particular task and what options are available to prevent or mitigate them.

 At every workplace, employees are exposed to hazards while on the job – some more, some less.
 It is a matter of integrating recognized safety and health principles and practices into the task or work operation to reduce the amount of work-related injuries.
 However, a JSA is not appropriate for tasks that are too broad, for example, “overhaul a hot water system,” or too narrow, for example, “position a jack.”
-The terms job hazard analysis (JHA) and job hazard breakdown are also used to describe the process.
+Other terms for describing the process are job hazard analysis (JHA) and job hazard breakdown.

 In general, responsible employees create a document that lists the individual job steps and the hazards associated with those steps.
 It can be difficult to keep track of them all and review each potential hazard.
 This is where the clarity of a job safety analysis (JSA) checklist helps break down individual work processes and identify potential hazards.
 The final part of the analysis is to evaluate the information gathered to find actions that can eliminate or minimize the hazards.